hchen549/cs638/README.md

 To help the City of Madison better identify and understand any changes in bicycle usage and the utilisation of bike paths in Madison due to the COVID-19 pandemic, this project will examine factors that may contribute to these changes.
 These factors include the weather, seasonal variation, major events, COVID-19 cases, and deaths related to the pandemic.

-Moreover, we will conduct a comparative analysis to see whether the COVID19 have significant impact on the bike usage level in two popular bike paths.
-If so, we also want to find out how does the impact of COVID-19 vary from location to location?
+Moreover, we will conduct a comparative analysis to see whether the COVID19 has a significant impact on the bike usage level in two popular bike paths.
+If so, we also want to find out how does the impact of COVID-19 varies from location to location?

 In the end, this project will create multiple genres of model that can take the pandemic into account and predict bike path usage in Madison in the near future to help the City of Madison make plans and policies regarding bicycles and bike paths in the city.